timrichardt/tabak-theme/README.md

 ### Manual

-Either from [MELPA](https://melpa.org/), `M-x package-install RET tabak-theme RET`, or by copying into your `load-path`.
+Either from [MELPA](https://melpa.org/), `M-x package-install RET tabak-theme RET`, or by copying the repo into your `load-path`.
 Then

 ```
 (require 'tabak-theme)